 The Stakeholder Coordination Committee chose to petition the Bacteria Implementation Group (BIG) to join its Implementation Plan, which was approved by the TCEQ in January 2013.
 The plan addresses bacteria impairments in many water bodies in the greater Houston area, and covers an area directly adjacent to the Armand Bayou watershed.
 The BIG voted to accept this petition in May 2014.
 The commission approved this action on August 5, 2015.
 Learn more about the Houston-Galveston Region Bacteria Implementation Group and its plan (which will not list Armand Bayou until it is amended).

 - Technical Support Document for Bacteria TMDLs, April 2014

 For More Information

-Please e-mail us at email@example.com, and reference the Armand Bayou Bacteria project in the subject line.
+Please e-mail us at email@example.com, and mention the Armand Bayou Bacteria project in the subject line.
 Or call Jason Leifester (TMDL) or Lauren Oertel (I-Plan) at 512-239-6682.